tangle-network/relayer/config/README.md

 ##### Events Watcher

 The events watcher is used to watch for events emitted by the contracts.
-The relayer uses this configration values to determine how the relayer will poll the events from that contract.
+The relayer uses this configuration values to determine how the relayer will poll the events from that contract.

 Example: